 I have a very similar recipe on my blog for Oreo Funfetti Popcorn.
 For this Halloween version, I switched a few things up, including using a different melting chocolate.
 In the past, I’ve used candy melts, but I’m a pretty big fan of these Ghirardelli melting wafers (affiliate link) and find they tend to melt much more easily with no clumping involved.
 You can also feel free to use high-quality white chocolate.
 And sure, you can risk using white chocolate chips, but they can be a bit tougher to melt.

-Of course, I also used Halloween Oreo cookies with orange filling, Halloween colored sprinkles (I get most of my sprinkles from Sweetapolita, but you can also use this Wilton version or any other orange/yellow combo), and a smattering of candy corn for good measure.
+Of course, I also used Halloween Oreo cookies with orange filling, Halloween colored sprinkles (I get most of my sprinkles from Sweetapolita, but you can also use this Wilton version (affiliate link) or any other orange/yellow combo), and a smattering of candy corn for good measure.
 If you’re a candy corn hater, you can leave them out.
 Or keep them in for festivity’s sake and simply eat around them.
 I almost added those candy corn pumpkins, too, but then I thought that may be going too far.

 So, how easy is this?
 All you’ve gotta do is pop that popcorn.
 I like popping from scratch, but you could also use microwavable popcorn or even a pre-popped bag of popcorn… Just make sure it’s “bare” and doesn’t have butter or sugar (or cheese!) added.